techidaily/site-win11-tips/source/_posts/how-to-stick-notes-to-app-windows-in-windows-1110.md

  Alas, Notezilla isn't freeware software.
 It's retailing at a reasonable $29.95 on the Conceptworld site.
 You can try out Notezilla by downloading and installing its 30-day trial package.
 This is how you can stick notes to windows with Notezilla:

-1. Open the[Notezilla](https://www.conceptworld.com/Notezilla/Download) download page on Conceptworld's website.
+1. Open the [Notezilla](https://www.conceptworld.com/Notezilla/Download) download page on Conceptworld's website.
 2. Select**Download Now** for the 64-bit Windows Notezilla version.
 3. Next, open your browser software's download tab.
 That tab is accessible in Chrome, Opera, Firefox, and Edge with a**Ctrl** +**J** keyboard shortcut.
 4. Click**NotezillaSetup.exe** to view the software's setup wizard.